evansbenj/2021_tad_ko_RNAseq/GeneOntology.md

 First add a bar `|` to the end of each line of a text file containing unique identifers to prevent extra matches:
 `sed -i 's/$/\|/' ccdc_kallisto_edgeR.file`

+Also get rid of rows with only a '|' manually using emacs

 ```
 XBmRNA21528|
 XBmRNA44681|